TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/EscapeTwo.md

 In the `C:\Users` directory we can see another user called `ryan`.

-The credentials work for him:
+The credentials are valid for this user:

 <br />